The Montessori Toddler: A Step-by-Step Guide

 1. Problem Solving: This involves the child in the solution, making them a partner.
 Sarah asks, "Our blocks need to go home.
 How can we make it fun?"

-1. The Conditional Yes: This validates the child's desire while holding the boundary.
-When Maya asks for a book, Sarah says, "Yes, you can read a book as soon as we put the blocks away."
+1. The Conditional Yes and Choices: This validates the child's desire while holding the boundary.
+When Maya asks for a book, Sarah says, "Yes, you can read a book as soon as we put the blocks away….Want this book or that book?”

 1. Consistency: This is crucial for a toddler's sense of order.
 Sarah's partner uses the same friendly approach later, which reinforces the routine and prevents confusion.
 Maya feels respected and cooperates.